Rackspace Ransomware Ruining Holiday Cheer

 December 20, 2022

-Corporate Complacency Make Hosted Clients Homeless for Holidays
+Corporate Complacency: Hosted Clients Homeless for Holidays

 Today as we rush to remember our friends family and colleagues with cards, gifts or a simple phone call, some Rackspace customers are being forced to deal with ransomware chaos.
 A gap in cyber resilience means victims and their vendors are having to scramble.
+Rackspace ransomware ruined holiday cheer this year.

 What Happened?